pingcap/blog/2017-06-27-refactor-builtin.md

 2. Override the `XXFunctionClass.getFunction()` method:

     This method refers to MySQL rules, inferring the return value type according to the parameter of the built-in function.

     Different function signatures will be generated based on the number & type of the parameters, and the return value type of the function.

     See detailed description of the function signature in the appendix at the end of this article.

 3. Implement the `evalYY()` method on all the function signatures corresponding to the built-in function.
 YY represents the return value type of the function signature.

 4. Add tests

-in the [expression](https://github.com/pingcap/tidb/tree/master/expression) directory, refine tests about the implementation of the given function in the `TestXX()` method.
+    In the [expression](https://github.com/pingcap/tidb/tree/master/expression) directory, refine tests about the implementation of the given function in the `TestXX()` method.

     In the executor directory, add tests at the SQL level.

 5. Run `make dev` and ensure that all the test cases pass.